Can Depression Cause Heart Problems?

 Does Depression Cause Heart Problems?

 On the one hand, we see that depression is such an illness that can cause disruption to normal human life with its far-reaching impacts.
 On the other hand, it is a truth established after extensive research that heart disease or Cardiovascular Disease (CVD) is the leading cause of death worldwide.
 Additionally, considering the severity of both these issues, health professionals have usually linked depression and heart problems with each other.
+Palpitations are a common symptom most patients experience with severe depression and anxiety.
+Heart palpitations can feel like your heart is racing or thumping rapidly.

 Although depression is a mental illness and heart disease is physiological, doctors and scientists often talk about the interconnectedness of the two.
 Some health professionals usually regard that there is a two-way relationship between the two.
-Therefore, they say that depression that often leads to cardiovascular disease and CVD, on many occasions, leads to depression.
+Therefore, they say that depression often leads to cardiovascular disease and CVD, on many occasions, leads to depression.

 A depressed person loses interest in daily activities, as a result of which their sleep, eating habits, and daily activities are affected.
 Many usually end up physically inactive and lose or gain weight drastically.
 Due to these reasons, the body often fails to function normally, affecting blood flow and giving rise to cholesterol, which, in return, can contribute to heart problems.